workeffortwaste/ga4-changelog/README.md

 - `html` (string): The raw HTML content of the update.
 - `update` (string): Update heading extracted from the HTML.
 - `markdown` (string): The Markdown representation of the HTML content.
+- `slack` (string): The mrkdwn representation of the HTML content for use with Slack.
 - `date` (Date): The date of the update.
 - `link` (string): The direct URL to the update.